Kinsta hosting provider review

 Alternatives to Kinsta: Siteground and WP Engine

 Kinsta is not the only WordPress host.
-Although Kinsta’s load times are lightning fast, there are several alternatives where you can expect the same speed.
+Although Kinsta’s load times are lightning fast, there are several alternatives to expect the same speed.

 The most well-known alternatives to Kinsta are currently Siteground and WP Engine.